Property (T) for fiber products: Acknowledgments

 \section{Acknowledgments}

 We thank Francois Dahmani for explaining to us a simple geometric proof of Theorem \ref{sun}.
 We also thank Indira Chatterji for helpful comments on an earlier draft.
 In particular, she asked us a version of Question \ref{q-hypemb} when $H$ is assumed to have the Haagerup property.
+Special thanks are due to the referee for a careful reading and several very helpful comments.